 Toward the end of 1968 the need for concentration of detachments in the lower Delta began to dissolve, thanks to increased pacification of the area.

-- In early fall, Det Five moved to Rach Gia on the Gulf of Thailand, and in November the detachment moved aboard the YHBM-16 stationed near Chau Doc on the upper Bassac only a few miles from the Cambodian border.
-Det Five's move signaled the beginning of a new phase in River Patrol Force operations: the interdiction of enemy troops and supply units into the Delta from the north.
-In early 1969 Det Three moved to the far northwest corner of the Delta - Ha Tien on the Gulf of Thailand - while Det Six replaced Det Three in the area of Vinh Long, taking up station aboard an LST.
-Later Det Three moved to Moc Hoa and then to a ship in the upper Hekong, not far from Det Five.
+In early fall, Det FIVE moved to Rach Gia on the Gulf of Thailand, and in November the detachment moved aboard the YREM-16 stationed near Chau Doc on the upper Bassac only a few miles from the Cambodian Border.
+Det FIVE's move signaled the beginning of a new phase in River Patrol Forces operations: the interdiction of enemy troops and supply units into the Delta from the north.
+In early 1969 Det THREE moved to the far northwest corner of the Delta - Ha Tien on the Gulf of Thailand - while Det SIX replaced Det THREE in the area of Vinh Long, taking up station aboard an LST.
+Later Det THREE moved to Muc Hoa and then to a ship in the upper Mekong not far from Det FIVE.

-The task of shutting off infiltration routes between the Vam Co Tay and Vam Co Dong rivers was code named Operation Slingshot, and RA(L)-3 played a major role in its success.
-Det Three took part in this operation while at Moc Hoa, and Dets Four and Seven played an even larger part because of their respective locations.
-Det Four had been participating in Operation Slingshot since November 1968, from a location at Dong Tuan, and in early 1969 they moved to Duc Hoa to be closer to their operating area.
-They moved again in June to Ben Lec, on the Vam Co Dong River, and at present are still participating in Operation Slingshot, which has developed into one of the most successful campaigns in which the Squadron has participated.
+The task of shutting off infiltration routes between the Vam Co Tay and Vam Co Dong rivers was code named Operation Slingshot, and HA(L)-3 played a major role in its success.
+Det THREE took part in this operation while at Moc Hoa, and Det's FOUR and SEVEN played an even larger part because of their respective locations.
+Det FOUR had been participating in Operation Slingshot since November 1968, from a location at Dong Tam, and in early 1969 they moved to Duc Hoa to be closer to their OPS area.
+They moved again in June to Ben Luc, on the Vam Co Dong River, and at present are still participating in Operation Slingshot, which has developed into one of the most successful campaigns in which the squadron has participated.

-Det Seven also operates in the Giant Slingshot area, having moved from Binh Thuy to Tay Ninh in June, 1969.
+Det SEVEN also operates in the Giant Slingshot area, having moved from Binh Thuy to Tay Ninh in June, 1969.
 For some time intelligence reports had mentioned Tay Ninh as a prime enemy objective for use as a possible provisional capital.
 Near the border northwest of Saigon, Tay Ninh was considered highly vulnerable until allied forces moved into the area.

-Under Captain Reynolds Beckwith, who succeeded Captain Munson as Commanding Officer in April of 1969, the transition and expansion of the Squadron continued.
-The redeployment of detachments from the lower Delta was nearly complete, and the Squadron headquarters was moved from Vung Tau to more centrally located Binh Thuy in May.
-In early July the first new detachment since the Squadron's commissioning was created - Detachment Eight.
-It was sent to assist Det Seven at Tay Ninh.
-The creation of Det Eight was made possible by the acquisition of 11 new aircraft in June and July, and further expansion followed in September, with the creation of Det Nine.
-Even more is planned for the future in anticipation of further new aircraft to arrive later this year.
+Under Captain Reynolds Beckwith, who succeeded Captain Munson as Commanding Officer in April of 1969, the transition and expansion of the squadron continued.
+The redeployment of detachments from the lower Delta was nearly complete, and the squadron headquarters was moved from Vung Tau to more centrally located Binh Thuy in May.
+In early July the first new detachment since the squadron's commissioning was created - Detachment EIGHT.
+It was sent to assist Det SEVEN at Tay Ninh.
+The creation of Det EIGHT was made possible by the acquisition of 11 new aircraft in June and July, and further expansion followed in September, with the creation of Det NINE.

 Captain Beckwith's first months saw a new center of operations develop in far western Vietnam.
-Det One had been deployed from the lower Bassac until early 1969 when it was sent to the southern most corner of Vietnam - the so-called Ca Mau peninsula - to provide support for Operation Sea Float.
+Det ONE had been deployed from the lower Bassac River until early 1969 when it was sent to the southern most corner of Vietnam - the so-called Ca Mau Peninsula - to provide support for Operation Sea Float.
 The crux of this operation was to contest the Viet Cong's long-standing control over the southern Delta by moving a string of barges into one of the canals.
-The barges would act as a sphere of influence for the national government and serve as a market for local farmers who otherwise would be forced to sell their crops to the Viet Cong at enemy dictated prices.
+The barges would act as a sphere of influence for the national government and serve as a market for local farmers who otherwise would be forced to sell their crops to the Viet Cong at enemy-dictated prices.